In 60 seconds: Furlong and Ryan tries crucial as Ireland beat Wales to top world rankings

 Key moment: Having trailed 10-7 at half-time, Ireland started the second period with intent with two tries before the hour mark, both forward-powered as Tadhg Furlong and James Ryan drove over the line to establish a decisive lead.

-Talking point: Ireland signed off for Japan on a winning note as they defeated Grand Slam champions Wales in a competitive contest that bodes well for the World Cup opening pool game against Scotland on September 22.
-It also gave captain Rory Best and head coach Joe Schmidt a good memory or two to sign off their home records before they step away from the Ireland team at the end of the World Cup.
+Talking point: Ireland signed off for Japan on a winning note and the number one side in the world rankings after they defeated Grand Slam champions Wales in a competitive contest that bodes well for the World Cup opening pool game against Scotland on September 22.
+It also gave captain Rory Best and head coach Joe Schmidt a good memory or two to cap their last home games before they step away from the Ireland team at the end of the World Cup.

 Final Aviva bow for Rory Best #IRLvWAL #rterugby @IrishRugby pic.twitter.com/LmOJ8j8I6l— RTÉ Rugby (@RTErugby) September 7, 2019